-Have A Good Hair Day
+Have A Good Hair Day Hair Cutting

 Will A Razor Cut Be Good For My Hair?

-What is the razor that hairstylists use?
+What is the razor that hair dressers use?

 When we say razor or razor cuts, we don’t mean clipper cuts.
 And we typically are not referring to a straight razor used to shave beards either!

 The razor that hairstylists use is also referred to as a “feather razor.”
-This razor has a guard on it so it’s basically impossible to cut yourself with unlike a straight razor which is lacking the guard.
+This razor has a guard on it so it’s basically impossible to cut yourself with unlike a straight razor which is lacking the finger guard.

 We change out the blade after each use so that it is freshly sharp and sanitary for each client.